 “Just go to the bathroom,” she instructed.

 To this day, I don’t know what was in that box.
 The impatient order to go to the bathroom and forget what I saw, the embarrassment on her face as she exited, the time she spent in the bathroom collecting things, and the harried pace with which she exited past me led me to believe that the products in the box were dildos, but I’ll never know for sure.
-I write this after I dismissed other possibilities.
+I write this after I dismissed all of the other possibilities.
 If I had made a commotion about tampons or maxi-pads, she could’ve call me out for being a naïve bachelor.
 Other than that, I can’t think of any other product for which she wouldn’t have a suitable response to my inquiry.

 When I exited the bathroom, she was sitting on the couch.
 I decided to let the box controversy die.
 She handed me the remote, which I considered odd.
 She sensed the confusion, and she offered some cliché line like, “I know how you men are about your remotes.”
 Whatever, I thought, and I began flipping.
 I wasn’t two to three flips in, when the screen went blue.
 “What did you do?” she asked.